Sanjay-George/Study-In-Germany/README.md

 12. Learn German and meditate while waiting for a response
 13. Fly away!

-Please ask your doubts and concerns in the 😈📕 group: [Indian Students In Germany](https://www.facebook.com/groups/www.unitutor.de/)
+**Please ask your doubts and concerns on the facebook group:** [Indian Students In Germany](https://www.facebook.com/groups/www.unitutor.de/).
+Someone will surely help you there!

 ## Find the courses / universities 🔍
 * Search programmes at [DAAD](https://www2.daad.de/deutschland/studienangebote/international-programmes/en/result/)